mocks-server/website/docs/getting-started/overview.md

 ## Integrations

 Providing a [Javascript API](../integrations/javascript.md), an [interactive command line interface](../integrations/command-line.md) and a [REST API](../integrations/cypress.md) for __changing the responses of the mocked API while it is running, it is easy to use both for development and testing__.

-Tools providing integrations with other ecosystems are also available, such as [Cypress commands](../integrations/cypress.md).
+Tools providing integrations with other ecosystems are also available, such as [Cypress commands](../integrations/cypress.md) or [Docker image](../integrations/docker.md).

 ## Customization